 “We are involving families in everything we do.
 Children are bringing in cultural clothing and flags.
 Tonight is back to school night, and teachers will Zoom with families from the classrooms so they can see their children’s projects on display.”

 Some of those projects include paper sombreros, home-made maracas, and collaged flags from different countries.

 “We’re thinking beyond just the crafts,” says Derek.
 “With our Early Head Start classes, we get creative about making these developmentally appropriate activities, but they’re of course participating, too.”

 The children’s projects are displayed in the classrooms and hallways along with a QR code that can be scanned to learn more about Hispanic Heritage Month.

 Celebrating children and families’ unique cultures as embracing diversity as a strength is core to Head Start’s model of support for the whole child and the whole family.
 MCDC’s Hispanic Heritage Month celebrations are an excellent example, and only a small piece of this work that goes on all year long.

-How are you celebrating Hispanic Heritage?
+How are you celebrating Hispanic Heritage Month?
 Share your story with NHSA.